shred/acme4j/src/doc/docs/faq.md

 ## Where can I find more help?

 * [Let's Encrypt Documentation](https://letsencrypt.org/docs/)
 * [Let's Encrypt Community](https://community.letsencrypt.org/) - If the question is _acme4j_ related, please mention it in your post.
+I don't read the forum every day, but I will answer as soon as I notice it.
 * [SSL.com Knowledgebase](https://www.ssl.com/info/)